 Waiting for Euro 2020, we can only enjoy the qualifications at the European Football Championship.
 In this article we will advise you on how to best bet on this competition and which are the favorite teams.
+Find out the European Championship predictions and go win your bets thanks to the scientific predictions of Invictus.

 After the FIFA World Cup, the UEFA European Championship is one of the biggest football fixtures for the football community.
 Commonly dubbed, the Euros, this competition is held between the top European men’s football teams.
 The winner will become the champion of Europe.
 The tournament began in 1960 and is held every four years, in between the World Cup tournament, meaning that the next one is due to take place in 2020.